RapDv-com/rapdv-cms/README.md

 ## Application structure
 - Back-end code is in `server` folder
 - Front-end code is in `client` folder.
 After modifying client code, you need to run `npm run build-prod` to rebuild it.

+TODO:
+- Remove hbs
+- Put basic views in the app